shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 ![Simple way – uncheck wizard](screenshots/69_way_simple_uncheck_wizard_checkbox.png)

+*Screen: Simple way — uncheck Use Step-by-Step Wizard to pick dimension from list.*

 ![Select entity / dimension](screenshots/70_assign_rls_select_entity.png)

+*Screen: Select entity or dimension from list or dropdowns.*

 For workspace types that use multiple levels (e.g. Market, Org, Client, Service Line), the wizard guides you step by step:

 ![Select entity – market / org based](screenshots/71_assign_rls_select_entity_market_org_based.png)

+*Screen: Select entity — market/org-based wizard step.*

 ![Dimension ready – all selections made](screenshots/72_assign_rls_select_entity_market_org_based_client_all_service_line_sel_dimension_ready.png)

+*Screen: Dimension ready — all selections made in the wizard.*

 5. **Enter the approver** — In **RLS Approver**, enter the **approver email** (required).
 Optionally add a **Reason** (e.g. “Region owner for EMEA”).
 The **Assign Approver** button becomes active when the dimension and approver are valid.

 ![Ready to assign – dimension and approver filled](screenshots/73_rls_assign_approver_ready_with_dimension.png)

+*Screen: Ready to assign — dimension and approver email filled; Assign Approver button active.*

 6. **Save** — Click **Assign Approver**.
 The modal closes and the new approver appears on that dimension in the RLS table.
 Requests for that dimension will be routed to this approver.